-Joni Mitchell isn’t always given the respect she deserves.
-It’s easy to see her in terms of her famous boyfriends or as a simple folk singer.
-But in the 1970s, she released a string of great albums that should place her as among the most important musicians of the rock era
+In the 1970s, Joni Mitchell released a string of great albums that should place her as among the most important musicians of the rock era

-Van Morrison Album Reviews Van Morrison began his career as the vocalist for the garage band Them, scoring hits with … Continue Reading Van Morrison
+Van Morrison began his career as the vocalist for the garage band Them, before launching his solo career with 1968’s singular Astral Weeks.

 Pavement’s slacker image and post-modern approach encapsulates the 1990s, and they’re a contender for the best band of their decade.

 Pearl Jam’s rock music, fronted by charismatic Eddie Vedder, has out-lasted the grunge era of the early 1990s.